jrhawley/recipes/_recipes/cod-tangy-tartar-sauce.md

 2. Heat a large non-stick skillet to medium-high heat
    1. Add a drizzle of olive oil to the pan
    2. Cook fish for 10 min until flaky, flipping halfway through
-3. Combine all tartar sauce incredients in a small bowl and set aside
+3. Combine all tartar sauce ingredients in a small bowl and set aside